Docs Index

 To see all pending tests, go to My Tests.

-Hover over a test to see the number of invitations and the number of completed tests.
-If both numbers are the same, there are no pending tests.
+Hover over the # for a particular test to see the number of invitations, the number of completed tests, and the number of tests needing review.
+If the Invited and To review numbers are the same, there are no pending tests.
 If the numbers are different, there are pending tests.

 To view pending tests, click on the test to see the candidate list:

 The list of candidates for a test is shown.
-In the "comparative score" field is the word "Pending" for both candidates.
+In the "score" field is the word "Pending" for both candidates.

 • If the time limit has expired, the status will say Expired.